 - My research and writing: to paraphrase Steve Jobs, they help me make a dent in the universe.

-- My non-work passions: Theater and travelling help me appreciate the human experience and the beauty of the world.
+- My non-work passions, theater and traveling, help me appreciate the human experience and the beauty of the world.

 I try to stay connected to the people who are most important to me.
 Even if I’m on the road (which I am a lot), it might be as small as a quick text exchange.